-As you can see, not all of these lifts are actually lifts, but you should avoid them in Vans regardless.
-Vans are good for lifts like deadlifts and squats, but for things like running, cardio, and agility boosters, they’re really bad.
+As you can see, not all of these lifts are actually lifts, but you should avoid them in Vans, regardless.
+Vans are good for deadlifts and squats, but they're really bad for running, cardio, and agility boosters.

 Which is Better for Lifting: Vans or Converse?

-This is a tricky one, but my vote would have to go for Converse.
-I know that some lifters don’t like chucks and some lifters make fun of Vans while others hate both brands equally, but for me, there are reasons for Converse being superior to Vans when it comes to lifting.
+This is tricky, but my vote would have to go for Converse.
+I know that some lifters don’t like Chucks and some lifters make fun of Vans, while others hate both brands equally.
+But for me, there are reasons for Converse being superior to Vans when it comes to lifting.

 Here’s why I think Converse is better than Vans for lifting: